shaj13/raft/README.md

 - [ ] support storage encryaption
 - [ ] spike: how to restore data from snapshot ?
 - [ ] check the conf change v2 in etcd
+- [ ] spike: do we need to store metadata in ctx ?